Agnidhra/Outside/README.md

 <h3>Functionality:</h3>
 <ul>
 <li>On Launch App asks for Location Permission and based on location auto populates the weather.</li>
-<li>User can View the weather details in both Farenhite and Celsius.</li>
+<li>User can View the weather details in both Fahrenheit and Celsius.</li>
 <li>User can select multiple location based by doing long press on Apple Map.</li>
 <li>On tapping on the Pin user can see City name / Coordinates and current temperature of that location.</li>
 <li>Tapping on any of the location on the home screen gives a more detailed view of the weather for that location</li>